timabell/right-to-represent/index.md

 ---
+title: Let's fix the "right to represent" together
 layout: home
 ---

 ## The problem with duplicate CV submissions

-Duplicate submissions costs the tech industry dearly:
+Duplicate submissions add painful costs to the tech industry:

 * Candidates and contractors are losing great opportunities
 * Recruitment firms are losing commissions and getting into legal wrangling with clients and competitors